Superabelian logics: Łukasiewicz unbound logic (and other logics of reals)

-Recall that we know that $\pAb$ is \emph{finitely} strongly complete w.r.t.\ $\{\alg{R}_{-1}, \alg{R}_{1}, \alg{R}_{}\}$, thus our goal is to find a finitary rule which allows us extend $\pAb$ in a way that preserves semilinearity and also ensures that $\R_0,\R_1$ are not valid there.
+Recall that we know that $\pAb$ is \emph{finitely} strongly complete with respect to $\{\alg{R}_{-1}, \alg{R}_{1}, \alg{R}_{0}\}$, thus our goal is to find a finitary rule which allows us to extend $\pAb$ in a way that preserves semilinearity and also ensures that the rule is not valid in $\R_0$ and $\R_1$.